taxborn/mauth-research-project/README.md

 # :floppy_disk: Data collection
 *The dataset is located in the [./data/](./data/) folder.*

-Data collection is done within [collection.py](./collection.py)| which utilizes the [pynput](https://pypi.org/project/pynput/) library to collect mouse input data.
-Specifically| we collected the UNIX timestamp of the event| X and Y positions of the event,
+Data collection is done within [collection.py](./collection.py), which utilizes the [pynput](https://pypi.org/project/pynput/) library to collect mouse input data.
+Specifically, we collected the UNIX timestamp of the event, X and Y positions of the event,

 ## :mag: The Data
 Here is a sample piece of data: